reactjs/react.dev/beta/src/content/learn/rendering-lists.md

 ## Keeping list items in order with `key` {/*keeping-list-items-in-order-with-key*/}

-If you open any of the sandboxes above in a new tab, you'll see an error in the console:
+Notice that all the sandboxes above show an error in the console:

 <ConsoleBlock level="error">